JeremySCook/DustCollector-DC0/CAD/README.md

 Fusion/Step files for dust collector.
 Not certain how everything matches up with published STLs, but provided as reference material.

 "machining-setup" files are different magnet holder versions.
+Magnet holder and spacer on main file are placeholders.